mwiessenberg/music-theory-trainer/README.md

 A command line quiz to test your knowledge about:
 * Major keys

 This application will generate all possible questions for every configured key.
-Take a look at [the configuration][# Configuration] and [how to run the application][# Running].
+Take a look at [the configuration](#configuration) and [how to run the application](#running).

 ## Questions
 All questions are in eu.wiessenberg.quiz.questions and currently support: